EFMP + Special Needs

 Service members are required to enroll in the EFMP if they have a spouse, child, or other dependent family member in need of ongoing medical or educational services.
 To enroll, service members should complete and submit:

-Special Needs Parent Toolkit, a comprehensive guide for parents on navigating medical and special education services, community support and benefits and entitlements.
+EFMP & Me, a comprehensive guide to navigating the DoD’s Exceptional Family Member Program, which provides medical and special education services, community support, and benefits and entitlements.

 The Education Directory for Children with Special Needs, a state-by-state guide to early intervention and special education services.